this-is-spear/this-is-spear/README.md

 #### Current interest

-- Thinking about Automate validation to cover all situations
+- Worries to reduce the frequency of mistakes
 - Thinking about Efficient documentation
 - Thinking about Meaningful Business Solutions
 - Contributing to Open Source
+- Thinking about Automate validation to cover all situations

 ### Skils